MoserMichael/pygamewrap/README.md

-# PyWrap - a tools for writing games with pygame
+# PygameWrap - a tools for writing games with pygame

 ## Intro